-Computed Tomography (CT) Technologist Review
+Computed Tomography (CT) Review

 Certificate in Computed Tomography Review

-What Does A CT Technologist Do?
+What Does a CT Professional Do?

-- Positioning patients for CT scans
+- Positioning patients for optimal scanning results

-- Assisting radiologist with imaging procedures, starting IVs, and injecting contrast, if applicable
+- Assisting radiologist with imaging procedures

 - Dispensing oral contrast to patients for CT scans

 - Assisting radiologist with interventional CT procedures

 - Assessing the quality and accuracy of CT scans